 Trump Attends Opening Of Mississippi Civil Rights Museum Despite Controversy

-President Trump visited Jackson, Miss., Saturday, where he toured and delivered remarks at the opening of a pair of museums dedicated to the state's role in the civil rights movement and as a celebration of its bicentennial.
+President Trump visited Jackson, Miss., on Saturday, where he toured and delivered remarks at the opening of a pair of museums dedicated to the state's role in the civil rights movement and as a celebration of its bicentennial.

-While he largely did not stray from his prepared remarks, Trump's presence at the event drew a sharp rebuke from some prominent African-American elected officials and civil rights leaders, prompting some of them to not to attend the opening altogether.
+While he largely did not stray from his prepared remarks, Trump's presence at the event drew a sharp rebuke from some prominent African-American elected officials and civil rights leaders, prompting some of them to skip the opening altogether.

-Rep. John Lewis, D-Ga.; Rep. Bennie Thompson, D-Miss.; and Derrick Johnson, president and CEO of the NAACP, all publicly declared in recent days that they were not going to the opening ceremony for Museum of Mississippi History and the Mississippi Civil Rights Museum, citing what they said was Trump's tendency to stir racial divisions and questionable record on civil rights issues of importance to ethnic and racial minorities.
+Rep. John Lewis, D-Ga.; Rep. Bennie Thompson, D-Miss.; and Derrick Johnson, president and CEO of the NAACP, all publicly declared in recent days that they were not going to the opening ceremony for Museum of Mississippi History and the Mississippi Civil Rights Museum, citing what they said was Trump's tendency to stir racial divisions and his questionable record on civil rights issues of importance to ethnic and racial minorities.

 In his remarks Saturday, Trump did not wade into the controversy surrounding his presence.
 Instead, he praised those who helped build the conjoined facilities that state officials worked to open for more than a decade.